35 Creative Banana Peel Uses You Shouldn’t Throw Away

 Natural Soil Fertilizer

-Banana peels are rich in potassium, phosphorus, and calcium.
+These nutrient-rich peels contain potassium, phosphorus, and calcium.
 This makes them an easy, natural way to feed your soil.
 Just chop them up and mix directly into the dirt around plants.

 Boost Rose Blooms